canonical/tdx/README.md

 <a id="create-td-image"></a>
 ## 5. Create TD Image

-In this section, you will create an Ubuntu-based TD image from scratch or convert an existing VM image into a TD image.
+In this section, you will create an Ubuntu-based TD (aka guest) image from scratch or convert an existing VM image into a TD image.
 This can be performed on any Ubuntu 22.04 or newer system - an Intel TDX-specific environment is not required.

 * The base image is an Ubuntu cloud image.
-* By default, the Ubuntu generic kernel is used for the TD guest.
+* By default, the Ubuntu generic kernel is used for the TD image.
 The `-intel` kernel, which may have non-upstreamed and/or under-development features, can be selected by setting the variable `TDX_SETUP_INTEL_KERNEL=1` in the `setup-tdx-config` configuration file.

 ### 5.1 Create a New TD Image

+NOTE: The NVIDIA H100 is only supported with Ubuntu 24.04 TD.

-A TD image based on Ubuntu 24.10 can be generated with the following commands:
+A TD image based on Ubuntu 25.04 can be generated with the following commands:

 ```bash
 cd tdx/guest-tools/image/